 A physically challenged tout’s dream to own a Sh5.5 million 33 seater bus flopped when a Thika-based Bank repossessed it due to non-payment of loan arrears of Sh400,000 accrued under mysterious circumstances over a period of three months.

-Peter Njoroge 33, born with physical and mental challenges as well as dumb, bought the bus from savings while working as a Matatu tout at the Thika main stage where he used to save a minimum of Sh20 daily for a period of 10 years.
+Peter Njoroge 33, was born with physical and mental challenges and he is also mute.
+He bought the bus from savings while working as a Matatu tout at the Thika main stage where he used to save a minimum of Sh20 daily for a period of 10 years.

 The directors ordered the fleet manager to compel all the drivers to be giving Njoroge 20 shillings from every bus daily, consequently opening an account for him at a local bank.

-After acquiring the bus early this year, Njoroge’s Mother Jane Njeri, sold their family land and fixed it with modern music and graffiti decor before it started plying Thika–Nairobi route making a daily income ranging between Sh5, 000 and Sh8, 000.
+After acquiring the bus early this year, Njoroge’s mother Jane Njeri, sold their family land and fixed it with modern music and graffiti decor before it started plying the Thika–Nairobi route making a daily income ranging between Sh5, 000 and Sh8, 000.

 However, due to unhealthy competition from other existing stakeholders and constant harassment from traffic police officers and Nairobi County Askaris, the bus was slowly driven out of business making it hard for Njoroge to service his loan, which he used to service at Sh176, 000 per month.

 Attempts by Manchester Sacco directors to bail out his bus hit a snag after the transport business s******d a b**w late last year, following the introduction of 19 seat capacity matatus and the tough competition by a rival group whose fleet of buses ferry commuters from Thika to Nairobi at a throw away price thus rendering them financially incapacitated.

 SEE ALSO: From scrap metal deal to matatu owner

 The directors’ claim that most of their buses have been grounded and others repossessed by auctioneers after they also failed to service their loans.